Viking & American Cruise Lines Mississippi River Cruise Comparison (2026): An Expert Weighs In

 American Cruise Lines

-American Cruise Lines offers a complimentary pre-cruise hotel stay on all of its itineraries every cruise in every region of the country.
+Speaking of extras, American Cruise Lines offers a complimentary pre-cruise hotel stay on all of its itineraries — every cruise in every region of the country.
+This is particularly useful, not just from a cost perspective, but from a convenience one: ACL chooses great hotels, arranges transportation to and from the ship, and takes care of the logistics so passengers don’t have to.

 Your Fellow Passengers

-Passengers aboard both lines tend to be 60-plus years of age (with a good number in the 80s-plus category), well-off, and well-travelled at least domestically within the United States, if not internationally.
+Passengers aboard both lines tend to be ages 60s to 70s-plus (with a good number in the 80s+ category), well-off, and well-traveled at least domestically within the United States, if not internationally.
 On both lines, the passenger base is overwhelmingly American, and predominantly Caucasian.
+As these ships have elevators, passengers using canes, walkers and wheelchairs are commonplace.

-Viking has the more travelled passenger base here, drawing from its ocean, expedition and European river sailings.
+Viking has the more traveled passenger base here, drawing from its ocean, expedition and European river sailings.

-American Cruise Lines, however, has a steady group of solid, well-travelled passengers who are staunchly loyal to the line.
+American, however, has a steady group of solid, well-traveled passengers who are staunchly loyal to the line.
 It can be a real pleasure to speak to your fellow guests about the sheer number of adventures and itineraries they’ve sailed within the domestic United States aboard the line.
+Many American Cruise Lines' passengers have also traveled with other cruise lines in different parts of the world.

 The Growing American Cruise Lines Fleet includes American Eagle